 To me, everybody in the sanctuary was impressive.
 And I needed to impress them.
 I needed their approval, affirmation and acceptance.
 I needed them to love me.
 And I mean love me.
 I needed to floor them with a level of oratory excellence they’d never experienced before.
 And I convinced myself the more pills I took, the likelier this would happen.

 So I did something I would never recommend…something I deeply regret…something that could have killed me.
-I tripled my dosage.
+I tripled my dosage and became a Sunday drug abuser.
 I stood up in the pulpit—high as a kite—and preached to my gods.

 I may as well have been bowing down to them.